72 Notable alumni of

 -

-Fathimath Dhiyana Saeed is a Maldivian diplomat who served as the Secretary-General of the South Asian Association for Regional Cooperation (SAARC).
+Fathimath Dhiyana Saeed is a Maldivian diplomat and politician who served as the Secretary-General of the South Asian Association for Regional Cooperation (SAARC).
 She was the first woman to hold this post since the organization's inception in 1985.
 She was appointed Secretary-General at the Thirty-third Session of the SAARC Council of Ministers in February 2011, and assumed office in Kathmandu on 1 March 2011.
 She succeeded India's Sheel Kant Sharma, whose term ended in February.

 -